Pure Exploration Beyond Reward Feedback: The Role of Post-Action Context: Introduction

 While the classic MAB model is suitable for a broad range of applications, additional side information about the environment can lead to more efficient algorithms.
 In the bandit literature, various types of side information have been considered.
-For example, \emph{causal bandits} \cite{lattimore2016causal, causal-cucb-lu2020regret} or \emph{linear bandits} \cite{auer2002using, abbasi2011improved} impose specific structures on the actions, and \emph{contextual bandits} \cite{tewari2017ads, langford2007epoch} allow the learner to observe a context before choosing an action.
-In this work, we consider a different form of side information, which we call \emph{post-action context}.
+For example, \emph{causal bandits} \citep{lattimore2016causal, causal-cucb-lu2020regret} or \emph{linear bandits} \citep{auer2002using, abbasi2011improved} impose specific structures on the actions, and \emph{contextual bandits} \citep{tewari2017ads, langford2007epoch, russac2021b} allow the learner to observe a context before choosing an action.
+In this work, we study a form of side information known as \emph{mediator feedback} or \emph{post-action context}, which has been considered in the setting of cumulative regret minimization by several recent studies \citep{mann2019learning, metelli2021policy, causal-benign-bilodeau2022adaptively, esposito2023delayed, mediator-cum-eldowa2024information, causal-pareto-liu2024causal}.
 Specifically, after choosing an action in each round, the learner receives intermediate feedback from the environment along with the reward.
 This post-action context can substantially accelerate the process of identifying the best arm.
 We consider this new problem in the fixed-confidence setting, aiming to show how leveraging post-action context can reduce the sample complexity for different environments.
-For a detailed discussion on related work, see Appendix \ref{apd: related-work}.